Yews to Eucalypts

 Ferbane hugs the north bank of the river Brosna.
 Nowadays the County containing Ferbane is Offaly.
 However, in John’s time it was Kings County.
 We were told that my Nana’s grandfather had come from Kilcolgan near Ferbane.
 The Kilcolgan of family lore being a small agricultural area a little to the east of Ferbane village.
 In Ferbane there is a Cantwell Street and also a good representation historically of Cantwell’s and Larkins.
 These are the original families our original Irish Lakin ancestors.

 At the same time Kings County which appears to have had a concentration of the Larkin name also had its share of poor souls caught up in the wretched practice of transportation to the Australian colonies for crime.
 Much of what we would nowadays consider petty in the sense that people were starving and trying to feed their families.
 I’ve been able to locate records for the following Larkin’s of Kings County whose fate fell this way.
 Elizabeth Larkin of Kings County aged 22 was tried for larceny on the 1st of July 1847.
 She was sentenced and transported to Australia (Tasmania) for seven years.
 Elizabeth instead died at Grange Gorman Penitentiary in great pain of a kidney or liver illness at the age of 22.
 She remarked that she had been in hospitals in Ireland prior to being imprisoned.
 Her death occurred shortly before the convict ship she was due to be transported on (The Kinnear) embarked.
 James Larkin aged 28 of King’s County was tried and convicted of malicious assault on the 3/3/1836, and was imprisoned for one year and sent to Australia, seven years transportation.
 Mary Larkin aged 34 of Kings County was tried and convicted on the 25/10/1836 for larceny and transported to Australia for seven years.
 She was detained at Kilmahain Gaol in Co.
 Dublin from the 15/11/1836 before arriving in Australia aboard the Margaret in January 1837.
 Mary was able to gain her Ticket of Leave in 1840 and lived in Windsor NSW.
 Patrick Larkin aged 42 of King’s County was tried and convicted on the 21/7/1848 of cattle stealing and was tried and sentenced to seven years.
-He would never leave Ireland being imprisoned at Spike Island Prison off Cork where he died 22/3/1854.
+He would never leave Ireland being imprisoned at Spike Island Prison off what was then Queenstown (Cobh) where he died 22/3/1854.

 John’s catechism